ShaunHowell/py-omrx/README.md

 To just use the graphical user interface on windows, click on releases above and download the latest version as a zip file, extract it, and use run.exe to start the tool.
 To use as a python package, clone the repository and add it to your python path.
 You may wish to also add `<path-to-pyomrx>/bin/` to your pythonpath, to use the CLI.

-To build the windows executable, from the repo root run `python build_exe_zip.py`, which uses cx_Freeze to bundle requirements.
+To build the windows executable, from the repo root run `python build_exe_zip.py build_exe`, which uses cx_Freeze to bundle requirements.

 # Quickstart
 The examples folder contains an attendance form and and exam marksheet folder.